 Ideally, prioritize whole-food, mostly unsaturated fat sources like extra-virgin olive oil, avocados, nuts and nut butters, seeds, egg yolks, and olives.

 Wondering which foods to choose?
-Try asking Avo, the wellness assistant within the SIMPLE app.
+Try asking Avo, the wellness assistant within the Simple app.
 Avo can help you create a custom menu without all the guesswork.
-To get Avo on your team, take the SIMPLE quiz and create your account.
+To get Avo on your team, take the Simple quiz and create your account.

 Why is tracking your macros important?